Women’s Retreat: Shibari & Wilderness

 I’m not religious or spiritual, is this retreat still for me?

 If this retreat resonates with you, we strongly encourage you to attend.
 Everything on this trip is a “Challenge by choice”.
 This means you are welcome to attend evening workshops, or not.
-As well as, if you feel the need to rest instead of hike, we want to honor that.
+As well as, if you feel the need to rest instead of hike or adventure, we want to honor that.

 We suggest packing a variety of layers (re: puffer, fleece layer, tights, knit hat, shorts).
 Layers can be shed as the day warms up.
 Poly-blends are great for hiking as they wick sweat away from the body.